eformsignen/eformsignen.github.io/help/chapter1.rst

    -  **Approver:** Step in which an approver can approve the document sent by the document creator.

-   -  **Internal recipient:** Step in which an internal recipient, a member of the company, can review and sign the document sent by the document creator.
+   -  **Internal recipient:** Step in which an internal recipient (a member of the company) can review and sign the document sent by the document creator.

    -  **External recipient:** Step in which a user who is not a member of the company can review and sign the document sent by the document creator (or the internal recipient).